 Description

-This guided tour, led by curator Fozia Bora, explores a powerful and often overlooked chapter in Bradford’s history.
+This guided tour, led by historian Fozia Bora, explores a powerful and often overlooked chapter in Bradford’s history.

 Revisiting the 1904 Great Exhibition in Lister Park, the exhibition highlights the Somali Village, where 57 Somali men, women and children were exhibited for six months as part of a colonial display.
 While the original exhibition celebrated industry and innovation, this event asks how empire shaped Bradford’s cultural institutions, public spaces and collective memory.